 This will create new jobs at a time when the defense

 This will create new jobs at a time when the defense industry is making people redundant.

 1. To use battlefield technology as the basis for a 'green' agrarian revolution.

-2. To create new jobs for defense industry employees threatened by BREXIT.
+2. To create new jobs for defense industry employees threatened with redundancy.

 3. To reduce the risk of floods that are exacerbated by modern farming methods.

 During the Victorian era, horse drawn machinery worked moderate sized fields bordered by hedges and trees.

 Compared with today’s big field farming, Victorian agriculture was eco-friendly but inefficient and very man-power intensive.

 British battlefield technology could be adapted to create a new generation of small 'robo tractors'.
 These would replace the old farm horses and have sufficient programmed intelligence to act independently most of the time.
 The farmer’s role would be to monitor the movements of robo tractor teams and take corrective action where necessary.